 Clementine Music Player is the perfect choice for music enthusiasts.
 This audio player allows you to build complex playlists, edit tags, and enjoy gapless playback when listening to albums.
 You can connect it to cloud storage like Dropbox or streaming services, or use local MP3 or FLAC files and combine different music libraries in a single player.
 You can also use it to listen to podcasts or online radio.

 While Clementine Music Player has a relatively simple interface, it comes with powerful features such as smart playlists, a queue manager, an audio transcoder, music visualization, a great search engine, and more.
-The tool is developed as an open-source project inspired by Amarok 1.4.
+The tool was developed as an open-source project inspired by Amarok 1.4.

 Why should I download Clementine Music Player?

 With Clementine Music Player, you can create smart playlists or use dynamic filters based on things like play count, rating, recently added tracks, or genre.
 The tool can even adjust your playback and queue based on the song's mood.
 On top of working with your local files, you can also integrate the app with different online services, like Spotify, SoundCloud, or others, via API keys.
-With Clementine, you can play podcasts or radio stations, or even add music from Google Drive or Dropbox to your playlists.
+With Clementine, you can play podcasts or radio stations, and even add music from Google Drive or Dropbox to your playlists.

 On top of that, Clementine Music Player visualizes your music as it plays with different animations, and you can also fetch song lyrics from tools like ChartLyrics and LyricWiki.
 They will be displayed in real-time as the song plays.